Stewartsl17/kickstarter-analysis/README.md

 # kickstarter-analysis
 ## Project Overview
 In this project, we were tasked with analyzing a dataset of Kickstarter campaigns for various theater plays in order to recommend the optimal launch period for future campaigns.
-Within this, we looked at a variety of factors including the costs associated with successful and failed campaigns, the best time of year to launch a campaign, and the types of theater campaigns that garnered the most attention via Kickstarter.
+Within this, we looked at a variety of factors associated with successful and failed campaigns, such as the best time of year to launch a campaign which garnered the most attention via Kickstarter. <br />

 ## Conclusions
 *From the data based on the outcomes of the parent categories, we can see that theater has the highest number of successful campaigns among the catagories specified. <br />